 Creating a Greater Wellington

-The Greater Wellington Regional Council (GWRC) promotes quality for life by ensuring our environment is protected while meeting the economic, cultural and social needs of the community.
+The Greater Wellington Regional Council (GWRC) in New Zealand promotes quality for life by ensuring their environment is protected while meeting the economic, cultural and social needs of the community.
 They aim to take care of the things that really matter in the Wellington region, including freshwater quality and biodiversity, water supply, regional resilience, and public transport.

 Their specific responsibilities include environmental management, flood protection, land management, pest control, provision of regional parks, public transport planning and funding, and metropolitan water supply.

 One of the GWRC’s core functions is Biosecurity.
 Biosecurity is about protecting the environment, economy, and way of life from the harmful impacts of pests, both animals and plants, and diseases.

 John Hambidge is a biosecurity officer for the GWRC based in Upper Hutt.
 He has been working for the council for nearly 5 years.
 John’s department controls all the animal security risks in the region, which includes everything from goat and deer, to possums, rats, and stoats.

 “Our focus is on managing existing invasive species across our region, whether that’s treating for invasive plants, setting stoat traps in the Queen Elizabeth Park, or conducting night shooting operations to manage pests like possums,” explains John.

 After a demo ride in 2017, the UBCO 2×2 was on Pest Animal Team Leader, Glen Falconer’s radar as a vehicle option for patrols and other tasks.